 We listen to children’s and parent’s voice.
 Our school behaviour policy states clearly that children are expected to contribute and co-operate in the well-being of our school, and to take into account the views of others.
-Children often have the chance to have their own voices heard by voting and expressing opinions about what happens in their school questionnaires and through our elected School Council members.
+Children often have the chance to have their own voices heard by voting and expressing opinions about what happens through school questionnaires and our elected School Council members.

 Promoting The Rule of Law:

 The importance of laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout regular school days, as well as when dealing with behaviour and through school assemblies.
 Children are taught the reasons behind school rules, taught the importance of observing those rules and what the consequences will be should they forget to follow any of the rules.
 At the start of the year, each class discusses the school rules and routines and then creates their own agreed class charter.
 The class charters are then signed and displayed in each class.
 Visits from authorities such as the Police reinforce the message that we all have a responsibility to follow laws and that there are consequences when laws are broken.

 Within school, children are actively encouraged to make choices, knowing that they are in a safe, caring and supportive environment.
 As a school, we support children to make their own decisions and take risks in a safe and supportive environment.
 Children are encouraged to know, understand and exercise their rights and personal freedoms and the responsibilities that come with choice.